WeblateOrg/fedora_messaging/README.rst

 used by over 1150 libre projects and companies in more than 115 countries.**

-Fedora messaging integration for Weblate.
+Fedora messaging integration and AMQP publisher for Weblate.

 .. image:: https://img.shields.io/badge/website-weblate.org-blue.svg
     :alt: Website